 This became an unexpected trip in a positive way.
 To start with, SAS screwed up with my booking.
 There were only me in the system and not my travel buddy.
 On the way to Paris there were no problem at all to check in both of us but on our way home from Paris it was more difficult.

 As a member of SAS Eurobonus program, I love to have the option to choose the seat the same minute as the online check-in for my flight opens.
-If I travel with someone, of course I want to sit next to that person, but it will be difficult when that person does not appear in the booking.
+If I travel with someone, of course I want to sit next to that person, but it will be difficult when that person doesn’t appear in the booking system.
 We headed to the airport earlier than we had to.
-The check-in staff were very friendly and helped us out.
+The check in staff were very friendly and helped us out.

 As a gold member of SAS Eurobonus program, we wanted to sit in the Gold Lounge at Charles de Gaulle before our flight is taking off.
 Unfortunately, I got disappointed when the lounge opens at 10:00 because it’s Sunday.
 The boarding for our flight is 09.55.
 That was not successful.

 Worth thinking about when you’re on Charles de Gaulles is that you will cross a lot of escalators.
 I thought the security check was just around the corner so we could go for some taxfree shopping.
 We followed all signs that refer to our gate.
 Well beyond the gate there is the security check, but once you’ve gone through it there’s no duty free to shop.

 My tip is to wait to go to your gate and stroll around at the airport first, because apparently all stores are located before you go through the security check, not after.
 There I have learned something for next time! 😉

 When we were boarding and scanned our tickets, the ground staff says that we have been upgraded.
 Thank you!!!
 I’m so happy, at last something positive happens this day 🙂